containers/buildah/docs/buildah-from.md

   An existing local directory _path_ retrieving the manifest, layer tarballs and signatures as individual files.
 This is a non-standardized format, primarily useful for debugging or noninvasive container inspection.

   **docker://**_docker-reference_ (Default)
   An image in a registry implementing the "Docker Registry HTTP API V2".
-By default, uses the authorization state in `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(kpod login)`.
+By default, uses the authorization state in `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(podman login)`.
 If the authorization state is not found there, `$HOME/.docker/config.json` is checked, which is set using `(docker login)`.

   **docker-archive:**_path_
   An image is retrieved as a `docker load` formatted file.